Research the Puritans in the Allison Library

 Harmondsworth: Penguin, 1987.

 Bunyan wrote a spiritual autobiography about his conversion experience in 1666 while in prison.
 It was immensely popular and has been analyzed from psychoanalytical and political-social perspectives.
 This copy has an introduction from W. R. Owens, a well-known Bunyan scholar.
-Our rare copy of this book has been digitized; click here to see it.
+Our rare copy of this book, from 1692, has been digitized; click here to see it.

 The Pilgrim's Progress